VasanthThoraliKumaran/VasanthThoraliKumaran/README.md

-# Hi there, I'm Vasanth 👋
+# Hey there, I'm Vasanth! 👋

-## About Me
+### 👨‍💻 About Me

-- 🔭 I’m currently working at Maybank Malaysia.
-- 💬 More into full stack development.
-- Exploring open source contributions.

-Thanks for visiting my profile! 🚀
+🔭 Currently crafting awesome solutions at **Maybank Malaysia**.
+💡 Passionate about **Full Stack Development** — turning ideas into reality with clean, efficient code.
+🌱 Always exploring the world of **open source**, eager to learn and contribute.
+🚀 Driven by curiosity and a love for building impactful software.

+---

+Feel free to connect!
+Let's build something amazing together. ✨